 High End “super ideal cut diamonds” such as the Hearts and Arrows Diamonds offered by diamond cutters like Brian Gavin, are not available from your local jewelry store, because they are proprietary brands, that are only sold online, direct from the cutter.
 The closest thing that you’re probably going to find to that level of quality offered by Brian Gavin Signature diamonds is a Hearts on Fire Diamond.

-If I recall correctly, we were the 18th authorized dealer for Hearts on Fire when they were first introduced, our distribution contract indicated that discounting was prohibited, and that the diamonds were only be sold at Manufacturer’s Suggested Retail Price (MSRP) which is considerably more than what Brian Gavin, and companies like Crafted by Infinity are selling their diamonds for online.
+If I recall correctly, we were the 18th authorized dealer for Hearts on Fire when they were first introduced, our distribution contract indicated that discounting was prohibited and that the diamonds were only be sold at Manufacturer’s Suggested Retail Price (MSRP) which is considerably more than what Brian Gavin, and other companies sell their diamonds for online.

-Diamonds do look differently in-person, as opposed to how they look on a computer screen.
-For one thing, diamonds being sold in jewelry stores are being shown to you under the guise of what Diamond Cutter Brian Gavin likes to call “The Disneyland Effect” which is a fairy tale lighting environment that is created by the use of 300 watt halogen and LED lighting, that is being color corrected by the use of blue dichromatic filters, so that the diamonds sparkle like crazy, and don’t look yellow…
+Diamonds do look different in person, as opposed to how they look on a computer screen.
+For one thing, diamonds being sold in jewelry stores are being shown to you under the guise of what Diamond Cutter Brian Gavin likes to call “The Disneyland Effect” which is a fairy tale lighting environment that is created by the use of 300-watt halogen and LED lighting, that is being color corrected by the use of blue dichromatic filters, so that the diamonds sparkle like crazy, and don’t look yellow…

 Whereas when you look at diamonds online, you’re only looking at a clarity photograph of the diamond, that shows you what the diamond looks like when viewed through a GIA Gem Scope, or the equivalent thereof, at 30x to 40x magnification; and when you are considering diamonds produced by Brian Gavin, Crafted by Infinity, and James Allen True Hearts diamonds, you are provided with images of the diamond as seen through the reflector scopes that are used to judge the degree of optical symmetry.